-A giant totem pole, bringing messages all the way from Mexico about climate change has stopped off in Milton Keynes en route, thanks to a collaboration with The Open University.
+A giant totem, bringing messages all the way from Mexico about climate change has been stopping off at sites en route, thanks to a collaboration with The Open University.

-The 4.5m high wooden structure drew onlookers’ attention in the forecourt at Milton Keynes Train Station, where it will stay until Monday.
+The 4.5m high wooden structure drew onlookers’ attention in the forecourt at Milton Keynes Train Station, where it remained for four days.
+It made a further stop in October, in front of Hexham Abbey, Northumberland.

 Called Totem Latamat, the colourful artwork was carved from a single tree during a ceremony to thank it for giving its life.
 The head of a man and the wings of an eagle are sculpted into the cedar wood, the chiselled lines imprinting a message that will stretch 9000km from Mexico to London.